Rod995/Pilotable-Starsector-Fighters/README.md

  [A] - Blizzaia + adds a missile autoloader, and *technically* fixes [II].
 Problem is that it murders everything.

- [B] - The Foil Bit, the tiniest thingie, is somehow one of the ***strongest*** single ship fighters in the mod currently.
+ [B] - The Foil Bit, the tiniest thingie, is somehow one of the ***strongest*** single ship fighters in that part of the mod currently.
 Can even solo some small frigates, as long as there's no beams in play.
 No fighter can stand against beams.

 ### Fixed Bugs: